Guided Tours

 NPS Photo

-*Please note that all visitors must be accompanied by NPS staff when visiting Betatakin for visitor safety reasons and to protect irreplaceable archaeological and cultural resources.
-The park does not allow unsupervised visits to Betatakin.
-Visitors may visit Betatakin by joining scheduled NPS guided hikes.
+Betatakin: Please note that visitors must be accompanied by NPS staff when visiting Betatakin.
+The park does not allow unsupervised visits to the site for the safety of visitors and for the protection of irreplaceable archaeological and cultural resources.
+Visitors may visit Betatakin by joining the scheduled NPS guided hikes.

-Inscription House is closed to the public indefinitely due to its remote location, fragility of the site, and at the requests of local residents with concerns of trespassing and vandalism.
+Inscription House: This site is closed to the public indefinitely due to its remote location, fragility of the site, and at the requests of local residents with concerns of trespassing and vandalism.
 Please be respectful of this decision.

 Betatakin from the view of the tour.